Brazil's 13-year-old skateboard phenom Rayssa Leal is hands down the best part of the Olympics so far

-Rayssa Leal was only seven when she went viral.
-In early September 2015, millions of people watched the video of the then-seven-year-old skateboarder, dressed in a bright blue fairy costume, fall twice before triumphantly landing a heelflip.
+Rayssa Leal was only 7 when she went viral.
+In early September 2015, millions of people watched the video of the then-7-year-old skateboarder, dressed in a bright blue fairy costume, fall twice before triumphantly landing a heelflip.
 One of them was skateboarding legend Tony Hawk:

 I don't know anything about this but it's awesome: a fairytale heelflip in Brazil by #RayssaLeal (via @oliverbarton) pic.twitter.com/uZgshHYMMT